Brunswick School

 Brunswick School is a private, college-preparatory school for boys in Greenwich, Connecticut, United States.
 It was founded in 1902 by George B. Carmichael.

 History

 Brunswick School was founded in 1902 by George B. Carmichael.
 The school is a college preparatory day school serving approximately 1,020 boys in grades pre-kindergarten through 12.

+Brunswick was scheduled to take over the former Carmel Academy, which closed its school operations in 2020.
+Brunswick planned to convert the site, which also previously held the Japanese School of New York (Greenwich Japanese School), into a preschool and housing for employees.
+The Japanese School had moved into another facility in Greenwich.
+Brunswick acquired the former Carmel Academy site in September 2023.